 - Total amount of security deposit paid and portion of that deposit paid by each roommate

-- Agreement that each roommate will pay for damages caused by him/her or his/her guests
+- Agreement that each roommate will pay for damages caused by them or their guests

-- Agreement that each roommate, if he/she needs to move out prior to the end of the lease term, will continue to pay his/her share of the rent unless he/she obtains the permission of the landlord and replaces himself/herself with another tenant acceptable to the other roommates, unless alternative arrangements are agreeable to all parties
+- Agreement that each roommate, if they need to move out prior to the end of the lease term, will continue to pay their share of the rent unless they obtain the permission of the landlord and replace themself with another tenant acceptable to the other roommates, unless alternative arrangements are agreeable to all parties

 - Who will find, interview, and decide on the new roommate